-Suspension or revocation of Competitor Eligibility or ISAF Eligibility
+Suspension or revocation of Competitor Eligibility or World Sailing Eligibility

-- 19.14 Competition Eligibility or ISAF Eligibility (or both) may be suspended or revoked: - (a) by a National Authority (for events within its own jurisdiction) or by ISAF: - (i) for a breach of RRS 69.1(a); or - (ii) for competing, within the preceding two years, in an event that the competitor knew or should reasonably have known was a Prohibited Event; or - (b) for a breach of RRS 5.
+- 19.19 Competition Eligibility or World Sailing Eligibility (or both) may be suspended or revoked: - (a) by a National Authority (for events within its own jurisdiction) or by World Sailing: - (i) for a breach of RRS 69.1(a); or - (ii) for competing, within the preceding two years, in an event that the competitor knew or should reasonably have known was a Prohibited Event; or

-ISAF's powers in this Regulation are in addition to the provisions of RRS 69.
+(b) for a breach of RRS 5.

-- 19.15 A 'Prohibited Event' means an event: - (a) permitting or requiring advertising beyond that permitted by the ISAF Advertising Code; - (b) with prizes or other benefits referred to in Regulation 25.12.2 that is a national event not approved by the National Authority of the venue or an international event not approved by ISAF;
+World Sailing's powers in this Regulation are in addition to the provisions of RRS 69.

-- (c) that is described as a world championship or uses the word "world", either in the title of the event or otherwise, and that is not approved by ISAF; - (d) that does not conform to the requirements of RRS 89.1 and is not otherwise approved by ISAF; or - (e) for which the Organizing Authority that has not paid the ISAF Event Fees, and - (f) has been listed on the ISAF website on a list maintained for this purpose
+- 19.20 A 'Prohibited Event' means an event: - (a) permitting or requiring advertising beyond that permitted by the World Sailing Advertising Code; - (b) with prizes or other benefits referred to in Regulation 25.12.2 that is a national event not approved by the National Authority of the venue or an international event not approved by World Sailing; - (c) that is described as a world championship or uses the word "world", either in the title of the event or otherwise, and that is not approved by World Sailing; - (d) that does not conform to the requirements of RRS 89.1 and is not otherwise approved by World Sailing; or - (e) for which the Organizing Authority that has not paid the World Sailing event fees, and - (f) has been listed on the World Sailing website on a list maintained for this purpose